bichikim/winter-love-quasar/README.md

 eslint ~6.4.0 for fix path bug for now

 ### node engine version issue
-The Functions version is stubbornly fixed at 10, so it gets caught in yarn engine version checking.
+The Functions version is stubbornly fixed at 10, so Yarn engine version checking throw an error.
 Please use node.js version 10

 ## stacks